 Skip to main content

-The Procurement module manages everything on the buying side of your business — from raising a requisition to issuing a purchase order, receiving goods, and recording the vendor bill in Finance.
+The Procurement module manages everything on the buying side of your business — from raising an internal requisition to issuing a purchase order, receiving goods, and recording the vendor bill in Finance.
+Every purchase flows into Inventory on receipt and Finance on billing.

 What Procurement owns